 Buildings on the campus include Buchtel Hall, in which are located the administration offices and eight classrooms; Carl F. Kolbe Hall, housing Bierce Library; Knight Chemical Laboratory; Crouse Gymnasium; R.O.T.C.
-Armory; Curtis Cottage, housing the department of home economics, including laboratories and the University Health Service; Phillips Hall, housing the art department; Olin Hall, occupied by the department of biology, with laboratories; Simmons Hall, housing the departments of commerce, secretarial science, political science and physics as well as the work of the College of Engineering in classroom and laboratory; and the central heating plant.
+Armory; Curtis Cottage, housing the department of home economics, including laboratories and the University Health Service; Olin Hall, occupied by the department of biology, with laboratories; Simmons Hall, housing the departments of commerce, secretarial science, political science and physics as well as some units of the College of Engineering in classroom and laboratory; and the central heating plant.